JOFLOX/Bash_project_ITI/Notes.md

 - connect db function print the zenity list EVEN if no databases exist AND if user cancel the selection, the function is called again
 - drop db same as connect goes in infinite loop if no databases exist
-- create db checking if exist was wrong and only check in lower case and not case-insensitive
+- create db checking if exist was wrong and only check in lower case and not case-insensitive -

 ## `create_table.sh`
 - some messages are not clear
 - showing column type in pk
+- table check exist was wrong and only check in lower case and not case-insensitive -

 ## `drop_table.sh`
 - if no tables exist, show message and return to menu
-- if user choosed wrong table, show error message and return to drop table
+- if user choosed wrong table, show error message and return to drop table -

 # Issues
 - enter column length message is not clear